Outfox Energy

-Outfox the Market, the trading name of Foxglove Energy Supply, is a British energy supplier based in Leicester, United Kingdom.
+Outfox Energy, the trading name of Foxglove Energy Supply Limited, is a British energy supplier based in Leicester, United Kingdom.
 It was founded in 2017.

 History

-In 2019, the Advertising Standards Authority upheld a complaint against Outfox the Market, which forbade it from publishing false claims to the cheapest supplier in the UK, or the cheapest green energy supplier in the UK.
+In 2019, the Advertising Standards Authority upheld a complaint against Outfox the Market, which forbade it from publishing false claims to be the cheapest supplier in the UK, or the cheapest green energy supplier in the UK.

 In 2021, it came top in a Which? customer satisfaction survey.

 In July 2022, it came second in a survey by Citizens Advice.
 However, later in the same month, energy regulator Ofgem criticised the company for failing to take action on customer's direct debit problems.

 In December 2022, Ofgem served the company with a notice of failure to comply with a confirmed Provisional Order within the meaning of section 25 of the Electricity Act 1989 and section 28 of the Gas Act 1986.

 The notice, issued because of Ofgem's concerns over the company's financial viability, forbade Foxglove from taking on any new customers, or taking any money out of the company.
+In June 2023, the ban on new customers was lifted; however the company was still restricted from making any non-essential payments.

+In July 2023, Outfox the Market was fined £1.8 million for repeatedly failing to provide Ofgem with appropriate financial data when required.

+In June 2025, Outfox the Market was re-branded as Outfox Energy.